Your Guide to Vegan Grilling

 Grilling Tips

-Cook all veggies directly over moderately hot coals or use the indirect heat method.
-(That’s where you rotate or move them to a cooler part of the grill during cooking as needed so that the outside isn't cooking too quickly.)
-Once you’ve got the veggies grilled, add oomph by serving them with a sweet, smoky romesco sauce.
+Cook all veggies directly over moderately hot coals or use the indirect heat method, where you rotate or move them to a cooler part of the grill during cooking as needed so that the outside isn't cooking too quickly.
+Once you’ve got the veggies grilled, add oomph by serving them with something sweet and smoky like romesco sauce.
+Don't worry, we’ve got more saucy inspiration below.

 Grilled Vegetable Recipes